mavverixx/arterydigital_landing/README.md

 This is my submission for the Junior Frontend Developer practical task.
 The goal was to build a responsive, pixel-perfect medical website landing page based on the provided design files.

-Here is a linve link [ https://medical-landingartery.netlify.app/ ]
+Here is a live link [ https://medical-landingartery.netlify.app/ ]

 ---